emberjs/data/guides/misc/links-mode.md

 LinksMode is activated by adding `linksMode: true` to the relationship's options.

-Read on below for examples and nuances specific to Model vs SchemaRecord
+Read on below for examples and nuances specific to Model vs ReactiveResource

 <br>